seanbell/starcluster-startceleryworker/README.md

 # the path worker_dir)
 celery_cmd = ../venv/bin/celery

+# Use a different command to pull
+git_pull_cmd = git pull origin master

+# Use a different command to update submodules
+git_submodule_update_cmd = git submodule update --init --recursive

 # Remount the base directory of the NFS filesystem, to be remounted before
 # any code is run (this helps ensure it is up to date).
 # NOTE: This is ignored if kill_existing is not True.